-- 1 The default factory setting of all the wired controllers is the master wired controller status. - In the parameter setting status, the "FAN", "Timer", "SLEEP", and "SWING" buttons are invalid.
-By pressing "ON/OFF", you can return to the main interface but will not power on/off the unit. - 3 In the parameter setting status, signals of the remote controller are invalid.
+1 All wired controllers are set to primary wired controllers upon delivery.

+- 2 In parameter setting status, Fan, Timer, Sleep, and Swing buttons are unavailable.
+Press the "ON/OFF" button to return to the home page without executing the action of power-on or power-off. - 3 In parameter setting status, the remote controller signal is unavailable.

-7.3.3.3 Connection between the air duct type IDU and receiver board
+3.3.3 Connection between the air duct type IDU and receiver board

-When the air duct-type indoor unit needs to be connected to a remote receiving LED panel, they are connected through Dsp1 and Dsp2 of the main board for indoor unit:
+When the air duct type IDU needs to be connected to the remote-control receiver board, connect via Dsp1 and Dsp2 on the main board of the IDU.